suncoast-devs/handbook/lessons/full-stack-build-an-app/02-getting-started.md

 # ERD

-From these wireframes, we can start to collect the details of the entities our system needs to represent.
-From the user stories and wireframe we can see we may have the following entities:
+From these wireframes, we can collect the details of the entities the system needs to represent.
+From the user stories and wireframes, we can discover the following entities:

 ```text
 Restaurant